-At times, I have resorted to getting in touch with contacts in a certain city like LA.
-Often local residents can help narrow down what part of the city the photo is likely from.
+At times, I have resorted to getting in touch with contacts in a certain city like Los Angeles.
+Often local residents can help narrow down what part of the city the photo is from.
 Never discount the help a local can give you!

-I find Google Maps and Google Street View are great tools to try and match up a screenshot with an actual location.
-Sometimes I’ll have the photo handy, and just start using street view to check out the neighbourhood.
-There have been times where I’ve needed to just go up and down streets until I find the location I was looking for.
+I find Google Maps is a great tool to try and match up a screenshot with an actual location.
 It can be particularly satisfying when you finally find that special spot that you’ve spent a lot of time searching for.
 It feels like finding a lost treasure!

 Ok, you finally found your spots.
 You know the locations you want to visit, but unless you live nearby, you may need to travel.
-Some people will just wait until they are visiting a city (New York, Los Angeles, and London are great examples), while others will specifically book a trip to see these locations.
+Some people will just wait until they are visiting a city, while others will specifically book a trip to see these locations.

 Once you book flights and accommodation, what next?
 It’s time to figure out how to get around.
 The options will depend on where you are going.